UPACM/algolympics-site/README.md

 1. You first have to build the Docker image by running `docker build -t algosite .`.
 Here, `algosite` will be the name of the image.

-2. Then you can run the image with ` docker run --name algosite -p 8000:8000 -v ``pwd``:/usr/src/app algosite `.
+2. Then you can run the image with `docker run --name algosite -p 8000:8000 -v $(pwd):/usr/src/app algosite`.
 Here,

    1. `--name algosite` specifies that the name of the Docker _instance_ of our image is `algosite`.

    1. `-p 8000:8000` links port `8000` inside the Docker container to the outside machine, so that you can access port `8000` in your browser, for example.

-   1. ` -v ``pwd``:/usr/src/app ` mounts the current folder to the folder `/usr/src/app` inside the Docker container.
+   1. `-v $(pwd):/usr/src/app` mounts the current folder to the folder `/usr/src/app` inside the Docker container.
 This makes it so that edits you make are seen inside the container and are thus seen by `gatsby develop`.

    1. `algosite` at the end is just the name of the image to make an instance of.